fa-alvarez/python-examples/README.md

 ### squares.py
 The squares function uses a list comprehension to create a list of squared numbers (n*n).
 It receives the variables start and end, and returns a list of squares of consecutive numbers between start and end inclusively.
 For example, squares(2, 3) should return [4, 9].

+## Loops

+### counter.py
+The counter function counts down from start to stop when start is bigger than stop, and counts up from start to stop otherwise.